 These strategically planned control joints account for the natural potential of concrete to retract and put spacing in place.
 Instead of dealing with random cracks, contractors and property owners are tasked with gap maintenance.
-The first 90 days after a pour is mission critical, because that’s when the majority of a slab’s shrinkage will occur.
+The first 90 days after a pour is mission-critical for implementing concrete joint fillers because that’s when the majority of a slab’s shrinkage will occur.
 There will also be long-term retraction that will need to be addressed.

 Control joints are either pre-planned with thin, removable materials placed into the pour or cut into the concrete after it has set.
 Though not uncommon for project plans to omit the filling and sealing of these planned stress relievers, this is not recommended in many facilities, where monolithic, seamless surfaces are required for best sanitation, isolation of chemicals for cleanup and the like.